intel/ScalableVectorSearch/docs/start.rst

 Building and installing
 =======================

-To build and install the SVS Python module, ``svs``, clone the repo and run the following pip install command.
+To build and install the SVS Python module, clone the repo and run the following pip install command.

 .. code-block:: sh